optuna/optuna/docs/source/faq.rst

 You can also execute a callback function to process the failed trial.
 Optuna provides a callback to retry failed trials as :class:`~optuna.storages.RetryFailedTrialCallback`.
+Note that a callback is invoked at a beginning of each trial, which means :class:`~optuna.storages.RetryFailedTrialCallback` will retry failed trials when a new trial starts to evaluate.

 .. code-block:: python